cse5462/lab-3/README.md

 - TicTacToe Player 1 Source Code - [tictactoeP1.c](https://github.com/CSE-5462-Spring-2021/assignment3-conner-n-ben/blob/master/tictactoeP1.c)
 - Player 2 (client) Design Document - [Design_P2.md](https://github.com/CSE-5462-Spring-2021/assignment3-conner-n-ben/blob/master/Design_P2.md)
 - TicTacToe Player 2 Source Code - [tictactoeP2.c](https://github.com/CSE-5462-Spring-2021/assignment3-conner-n-ben/blob/master/tictactoeP2.c)
 ## TicTacToe Player 1
 > By: Conner Graham

 ### DESCRIPTION <a name="description-p1"></a>
-This lab contains a program called "tictactoeP1" which TODO.
+This lab contains a program called "tictactoeP1" which sets up the first player (server) of a simple net-enabled TicTacToe game.
-The specific tasks the client performs are as follows:
-- TODO
+This server sets up a connection endpoint for other players to connect to sequentially connects to any waiting players, initializes a game of TicTacToe when a player connects, and then starts playing the game sending moves to the other player and waiting for the other players moves in response until a winner is found or the game is a draw.
+The specific tasks the server performs are as follows:
+- Create and bind server socket from user provided port
+- Print server info and listen for connections
+- Accept TCP STREAM connection from waiting client
+- Initialize new game of TicTacToe
+- Play game of TicTacToe with connected client
+- Terminate the connection to the client once game ends

 If the number of arguments is incorrect remote port is invalid, the program prints appropriate messages and